9 Best Short Treks in Nepal for Beginners

 Ghandruk Circuit Trek Overview

-Ghorepani Poon hill is a circuit trek through Ghandruk village.
+Ghorepani Poon Hill is a Circuit Trek through Ghandruk Village.
 It is the busiest short trek in the Annapurna region.
-The 5-day Ghandruk circuit trek begins from a beautiful lake city Pokhara with a drive to Nayapul and walks to Tikhedhunga.
+The 5-day Ghandruk Circuit Trek begins in the beautiful lake city of Pokhara with a drive to Nayapul and walks to Tikhedhunga.

 The second-day walk is long and pretty steep at the beginning.
 You will be walking inside the forest after Banthanti.
-Blooming cherry blossoms in November/December and rhododendron in spring make the trail prettier.
+Blooming cherry blossoms in November and December and rhododendrons in spring make the trail prettier.
 Once you reach Ghorepani, you feel like you are in a wonderland with colorful buildings and magnificent mountain views.

-The main attraction of the Ghorepani Ghandruk circuit trek is Poon hill.
-You will hike early morning with a flashlight from Ghorepani.
-After walking for around an hour, you reach the top of Poon hill.
-You can see stunning views of Dhaulagiri, Tukuche, Nilgiri, Brahashikhar, Annapurna south, Fishtail (Machhapuchchhre), and more big mountains with unblocking sunrise.
+The main attraction of the Ghorepani Ghandruk Circuit Trek is Poon Hill.
+You will hike early in the morning with a flashlight from Ghorepani.
+After walking for around an hour, you reach the top of Poon Hill.
+You can see stunning views of Dhaulagiri, Tukuche, Nilgiri, Brahashikhar, Annapurna South, Fishtail (Machhapuchchhre), and more big mountains with an unblocking sunrise.

-After a joyful Poon hill visit, the next destination is Tadapani, a hill station surrounded by a dense forest.
+After a joyful Poon Hill Visit, the next destination is Tadapani, a hill station surrounded by a dense forest.
 You will have another pleasant day with outstanding views.
-Then, the trip goes to the biggest Gurung traditional village Ghandruk.
-It is a short day, so you have plenty of time to explore this typical village and visit a cultural museum.
+Then, the trip goes to the biggest Gurung traditional village, Ghandruk.
+It is a Short Day, so you have plenty of time to explore this typical village and visit a cultural museum.
 The trip ends in Nayapul after about a 5-hour walk from Ghandruk and a drive back to Pokhara.
-This trek can phrase in 2-5 days, but it can extend up to one week longer via Landruk and Dhampus.
+This trek can take 2–5 days, but it can extend up to one week longer via Landruk and Dhampus.

 Ghorepani Ghandruk Circuit Trek Itinerary